Niraj-kumbhar/Email_Automation/README.md

  * After Setting up your environment, lets setup files and folders according to our script
  > I will suggest keep names of files and folders as mentioned above, if you change name you need to the script also.

-*  `data` --> Keep your all attachment files in this folder, and file names will be same as name of receiptents.
+*  `data` --> Keep your all attachment files in this folder, and file names will be same as name of receiptents(Case sensitive).

 * `email_config` --> Folder contains files that will use for email contents
 	* `body.txt` : Keep your body inside this